 Learn How a Fargo Brain Injury Lawyer Can Help

 All in all, it is not always safe to assume that your concussion is a minor condition and that you will be back to normal very soon.
 If you are bringing an injury claim regarding your brain injury, you want to ensure you recognize the potential full long-term effects and losses you might experience.
-If you sustained a brain injury in an accident, contact one of our experienced personal injury attorneys, Tatum O’Brien, Tim O’Keeffe, or Sara Monson by email, or call O’Keeffe O’Brien Lyson Foss at 701-235-8000 or toll-free 877-235-8002.
+If you sustained a brain injury in an accident, contact one of our experienced personal injury attorneys, Tatum O’Brien, Tim O’Keeffe, or Sara Monson by email, or call O’Keeffe O’Brien Lyson Attorneys at 701-235-8000 or toll-free 877-235-8002.